NeosIT/active-directory-integration2/readme.txt

 For detailed information you can visit the official [GitHub repository of Active Directory Integration 2](https://github.com/NeosIT/active-directory-integration2)

+= 2.0.13 =
+* FIX: switched from mcrypt to defuse/php-encryption
+* FIX: decoupled password update from user update to allow for automatic password updates without 'auto update user' set to true
+* FIX: marked brute force protection deprecated
+* FIX: minor bugs when using ldap over ssl
+* ADD: sync to ad now uses the GUID for syncronization
+* FIX: verify domain controller connectivity before incrementing brute force protection counter
+* FIX: custom attributes inside the user profile will prioritize the custom description (thanks to mzemann)
+* FIX: changed the look of Sync to AD, Sync to WordPress and Test authentication
+* ADD: added row to users list for premium extension (custom user role management)
+* FIX: added the complete dirname when using require_once inside index.php (GitHub #47)

 = 2.0.12 =
 * ADD: internationalization for all plugin strings (ADI-432 ADI-436 see https://translate.wordpress.org/projects/wp-plugins/next-active-directory-integration)
 * FIX: roles are now mapped using the GUID instead of sAMAccountName (ADI-428)